opentext/storyteller/docs/stl/emp2stl.md

 ## Interface

-Right now the interface is really simple, it is a single-method module called `emp2stl` which has the following interface:
+Right now the interface is really simple, it is a module called `empower` containing just a single method `emp2stl` which has the following interface:

 -   `emp2stl( json: string [, options: object] ) : string`
     - Parses _Empower JSON_ fragment and generates corresponding _STL_ fragment